theohbrothers/PSRepositoryReleaseManager/README.md

 ### Continuous Integration

-The included CI files are a very similar set of [entrypoint scripts](src/scripts/ci) as the development versions for CI environments to run the same steps for generating release notes and creating releases.
+The included CI files use a very similar set of [entrypoint scripts](src/scripts/ci) to the development versions to run the very same steps of generating release notes and creating releases.

 #### Releases